 In my personal experience and from what I have heard from others, the size of the pit/seed varies pretty significantly and depends on the shape of the avocado.

 Avocados that are more round typically tend to have a large, round pit.
 Avocados that are oval-shaped typically have longer and skinnier pits.
 See the pictures below for a comparison.

 Why does this matter?
 Well, it usually doesn’t make an enormous difference.
 However, it is ideal to get one with a smaller pit so you don’t get ripped off with very little actual avocado goodness once the pit is removed!

 In most cases, you will get roughly the same amount of avocado flesh in avocados of the same-ish size, but I have had some extremely small (as seen above) and extremely large pits.
 You just never know when that is going to happen!
 Go with more oval-shaped avocados if you want to get more bang for your buck.

 I think it is much easier to see this done than to explain it in words, so I’m attaching a quick video clip for you to watch if you are unfamiliar with how to do this, or don’t feel confident doing it.
 I know I didn’t at first!
 Click here to watch this video (only 0:46 long) by Kraft Recipes.

-Once they are ripe, you either want to use them (duh) or stick them in the fridge!
-Refrigerating them seems to help them stay at the perfect ripeness for a couple of extra days, which is nice if you’re not ready to use them yet.
-Otherwise, it may ripen and spoil too quickly at room temperature.
+Once they are ripe, either use them (duh) or stick them in the fridge!
+Refrigerating them can help them stay at the perfect ripeness for a couple of extra days.
+This is nice if you’re not ready to use them yet.
+Otherwise, it will become overripe and spoil at room temperature.